AnyOldName3/ModOrganizer-to-OpenMW/README.md

 `install.ps1` will regenerate the `.ts` file and copy the plugin files to the location specified by its first argument or given via stdin.
 If the `-Release` flag is passed, it'll also copy the licence and readme, making it easier to do a release.
-To use it, you'll need a Python interpreter with some version of PyQt5's `PyQt5.pylupdate_main` package installed to be available in the current shell.
+To use it, you'll need a Python interpreter with some version of the `PyQt6` package and its `pylupdate6` command installed to be available in the current shell.
-If you've got a Mod Organizer 2 development environment on your machine, you can add its Python interpreter to the current shell's path, otherwise `pip install PyQt5` will get you what you need.
+If you've got a Mod Organizer 2 development environment on your machine, you can add its Python interpreter to the current shell's path, otherwise `pip install PyQt6` will get you what you need.

 Stubs for MO2's plugin API are available in the `mobase-stubs` pypi package.
 This package depends on the specific Python point release that the corresponding MO2 version uses as its interpreter.